MicrosoftDocs/dynamics365smb-docs/business-central/across-search-contacts-teams.md

 [!INCLUDE [online_only](includes/online_only.md)].
 Introduced in 2021 release wave 1.

 [!INCLUDE [prod_short](includes/prod_short.md)] has a comprehensive business contact management system that is essential for users in sales, operations, or other departmental roles.
-If you're a user in one of these roles, you'll often need to lookup, call, or start a conversation with your vendors, customers, and other contacts.
+If you're a user in one of these roles, you'll often need to look up, call, or start a conversation with your vendors, customers, and other contacts.
 With the [!INCLUDE [prod_short](includes/prod_short.md)] app for Teams, you can do these tasks directly from Teams, without having to switch to [!INCLUDE [prod_short](includes/prod_short.md)].
-Specifically, the app lets you:
+The app lets you:

-- Look up Business Central contacts from the Microsoft Teams command box or from the message compose area.
+- Look up [!INCLUDE [prod_short](includes/prod_short.md)] contacts from the Teams command box or from the message compose area.
 Contacts can include prospects, vendors, customers, or other business relationships.
-- Share a contact as a card during conversations in Microsoft Teams.
+- Share a contact as card in a Teams conversation.
-- View contact information, history of interactions, and other insights such as outstanding payments or open documents, in the details window in Teams.
+- View details about contact information, interaction history, and other insights like outstanding payments or open documents.

 ## Prerequisites